alijahnas/CKA-practice-exercises/scheduling.md

 </p>
 </details>

+Questions:
-Taint a node with `type=special:NoSchedule`, make the other node unschedulable, and create a pod to tolerate this taint.
+- Taint a node with `type=special:NoSchedule`, make the other node unschedulable, and create a pod to tolerate this taint.

 <details><summary>Solution</summary>
 <p>